miquelbeltran/website/src/docs/codelabs/explicit-animations.md

 fundamental animation concepts.

-PENDING : bouncing ball example
+PENDING : bouncing ball working final example

 Use the following instructions to create an explicit animation